-One of my favorite business/life mentors, Susan Hyatt, posted on Facebook to talk about doing the work.
+Something that Susan Hyatt, a master-certified life coach and 7-figure entrepreneur, posted on Facebook resonated so much with me.
 She said, “Spending money is NOT the same as doing the work.

 Going into debt is NOT the same as doing the work… Paying money alone is not enough.
 That’s your admission fee.
 Once you’ve paid the fee, then you have to do the WORK.”